-There are currently 11 directors comprising the S&T Board.
-The S&T Board currently has established six standing committees: Audit, Compensation and Benefits, Credit Risk, Executive, Nominating and Corporate Governance, and Risk.
+There are currently 12 directors comprising the Board, however, Steven J. Weingarten intends to retire from the Board effective upon the expiration of his term immediately following the Annual Meeting.
+The Board currently has established six standing committees: Audit, Compensation and Benefits, Credit Risk, Executive, Nominating and Corporate Governance, and Risk.
 Each Board Committee serves as a board committee of S&T Bank in addition to being a Board committee of S&T.

-During 2022, the S&T Board held eight board meetings, with the following number of meetings held by the S&T Board committees: Audit, four; Compensation and Benefits, five; Credit Risk, four; Nominating and Corporate Governance, four; and Risk, four.
-The Executive Committee, which meets as often as it determines is necessary and appropriate, did not meet during 2022.
-Each director attended at least 75% of the aggregate number of meetings of the S&T Board and the committees on which he or she served during 2022.
-Independent members of the S&T Board meet at least twice per year in regularly scheduled executive sessions without management present.
+During 2023, the Board held seven board meetings, with the following number of meetings held by the Board committees: Audit, eight; Compensation and Benefits, five; Credit Risk, four; Nominating and Corporate Governance, four; and Risk, four.
+The Executive Committee, which meets as often as it determines is necessary and appropriate, did not meet during 2023.

+Each director of the Board attended at least 75% of the aggregate number of meetings of the Board and the committees on which he or she served during 2023.
+Independent members of the Board meet at least twice per year in regularly scheduled executive sessions without management present.
 The independent Chairperson of the Board presides over all executive sessions.
-The S&T Board has implemented a formal policy that strongly encourages director attendance at the annual meeting of shareholders.
-In 2022, all of S&T's directors attended the annual meeting of shareholders.
+The Board has implemented a formal policy that strongly encourages director attendance at the annual meeting of shareholders.
+In 2023, all of S&T's directors attended the annual meeting of shareholders.